Graduate Certificate in Sport Coaching

 To complete the Graduate Certificate in Sport Coaching you must pass courses with a total value of at least 60 points, of which at least 45 points must be at 300-level or above.

 You may enrol full-time or part-time according to your interests and needs.
-Usually takes 12 months full-time, or up to three years part-time.
+Usually takes six months full-time, or up to three years part-time.

-The Certificate is offered as an online, flexible learning option.
-By enrolling in the GradCertSpC flexible learning courses you will be supported through online resources, discussion forums, recorded lectures, slides, video tutorials and other electronic media.
+The Certificate offers the three compulsory courses as either online distance study or on-campus.
+If you would like all of your courses to be studied by distance, please ensure your optional course choice is also available by distance.
+By enrolling in the GradCertSpC distance courses you will be supported through online resources, discussion forums, recorded lectures, slides, video tutorials and other electronic media.

 The qualification is a unique blend of practical application and theory which immerses you in the sociological, pedagogical and scientific aspects of sport and sport coaching.
 Theory and practice are linked through the completion of the practicum course where you can select a performance sport coaching context according to your interests and areas of specialisation.